yaredwb/PMT/index.md

 ## Compressibility of Phases

 For compressible phases in a porous medium, the density of a phase may be a function of pressure, temperature and other factors.
 We look at the equations of state for water, the most common fluid in a porous medium, and solid skeleton.
-See [@lewis1998finite].
+See Lewis and Schrefler (1998)[^17].

 The equation of state for water is given by